EFT Payment: An Essential Guide to Electronic Funds Transfer

 The EFTPS is an EFT service that allows taxpayers to make payments to the IRS.

-Q: What are the benefits of EFT payments for small to medium-sized businesses?
+Q: What are the advantages of EFT payments over traditional check payments?

 EFT payments are faster, cheaper, more hygienic, and easier to track than traditional check payments.
 They offer several options for fund transfers making it ideal for various payment scenarios.
 Some types of EFT payments include debit cards, tap-to-pay via credit or debit cards, direct deposits, mobile payments, credit card payments, wire transfers, etc.